Program Cancellation / Transfer Policy

 Integrity of support:

-For the purposes of attending a TMI program, we request that any participant who normally uses cannabis for alleviating pain, use an alternative non mind altering pain reliever during the program.
+For the purposes of attending a Monroe program, we request that any participant who normally uses cannabis for alleviating pain, use an alternative non mind-altering pain reliever during the program.

-Reminder: During the first evening of all TMI residential programs when other introductory information and logistics are covered with the group, trainers will bring up this policy, specifically mentioning:
+Reminder: During the first evening of all Monroe residential programs when other introductory information and logistics are covered with the group, trainers will bring up this policy, specifically mentioning: